-Why is that electrons radiate electromagnetic energy when they are accelerated?
+Why is that electrons radiate electromagnetic energy when they are accelerated?Asked by: Manav Chauhan

-a DC current.
+To demonstrate the first of these behaviors, hold a magnetic compass near a wire conducting a DC current.
 The compass needle will orient itself perpendicular to the wire as long as current is flowing.
 Electric meters and motors both take advantage of this behavior.

 To demonstrate the second behavior, plunge a magnet into a coil of wire connected to a current measuring meter.
 As long as the magnet is moving, current will flow in the coil.
 Electric generators take advantage of this behavior.

 Answered by: Paul Walorski, B.A., Part-Time Physics Instructor